 The best backpacker hostel in Foz do Iguaçu in Brazil, is the Concept Design Hostel & Suites.
 This popular place is clean, modern and cool, with a swimming pool and a tasty breakfast.
 It has even been voted the best hostel in Brazil.

-For a special stay, one of the best hotels in Foz do Iguaçu is the Belmond Hotel das Cataratas, which is located right in front of the falls and has exquisitely furnished rooms.
-Staff here are happy to organise a tour of the falls at the beginning or end of the day, outside of normal visitor hours.
-If you are looking for a hotel closer to the airport, try the San Juan Eco Hotel.
-For Foz do Iguaçu city centre, check out the Bogari Hotel, which has an excellent on-site restaurant.
+For a special stay, one of the best hotels in Foz do Iguaçu is the Belmond Hotel das Cataratas.
+Located right in front of the falls, it has exquisitely furnished rooms.
+Staff here can organise a tour of the falls outside of normal visitor hours.

 Visiting the falls from the Brazilian side